gryf/rpi-bootstrap/README.rst

 - ``WIFIPSK`` - wifi password.
 Leave it if you don't want to configure wifi.
 - ``GATEWAY`` - IP address for gateway.
 Leave it if you like to use DHCP.
 - ``IP`` - IP address for RPi.
 Leave it if you like to use DHCP.
-- ``NAMESERVERS`` - DNS servers for RPi.
+- ``NAMESERVERS`` - space separated DNS servers for RPi.
 Leave it if you like to use DHCP.
 - ``NETMASK`` - network netmask for RPi.
 Leave it if you like to use DHCP.

 Note, that same IP address will be used for both ``eth0`` and ``wlan0``